ETBD/solidus_gateway/README.md

 Finally, make sure to **restart your app**.
 Navigate to *Settings > Payments > Payment Methods* in the admin panel.
-You should see a number of payment methods and the assigned provider for each.
-Click on the payment method you wish to change the provider, and you should see a number of options under the provider dropdown.
+You should see a number of payment methods and the assigned gateway for each.
+Click on the payment method you wish to change the gateway, and you should see a number of options under the gateway dropdown.

 Testing
 -------